civo/docs/docs/networking/reserved-ip.md

 ## Reserved IP addresses and Kubernetes load balancers

-IP addresses that have been reserved in your account can be assigned to Kubernetes load balancers by means of an annotation.
+IP addresses that have been reserved in your account can be assigned to Kubernetes load balancers by means of an annotation on the cluster itself.
 See the [load balancer documentation](../kubernetes/load-balancers.md#reserved-ip-address) for more details.